kehantan/labbook/docs/cell_culture/cell_count.rst

 Calculations
 ------------

-The formula for calculating number of cells in 1 mL of cell suspension
+The formula for calculating number of cells in 1 mL of cell suspension:

 :math:`\frac{\text{sum of cells from 4 quadrant} \times 10^4 \times \text{Dilution factor}}{4} = X \text{cells}/mL`